drstranges/cached_resource/README.md

 }
 ```

-### Listen for the resource stream or just get value
+### Listen for the resource stream or get value

-To get a single value just call `cachedResource.get(key)`.
+Call `cachedResource.get(key)` to get a single value.
-If cache is not stale then cached value will be returned,
+If the cache is not stale, it returns the cached value; otherwise, it triggers a new fetch request
-else new fetch request will be called and received returned.
+and returns the received value.

 ```dart
 void foo() async {